burhanuddin20/burhanuddin20/README.md

-### Hi there 👋
+### Hi there 👋, Welcome to my Github

-I have graduated from Physics and I am currently looking for roles in software engineering and data analytics.
-I have strong Python :snake: and Java Skills
+The github contains projects I have worked on whilst at University and after.

+🔭 I am currently working on building full stack web apps using the Spring framework 🔨.
+🌱 I’m currently learning the basics of AWS and how to utilise it as a developer ☁️

+###📫 How to reach me:
 <a href="mailto:uddinburhan20@gmail.com">![uddinburhan20@gmail.com.com](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)</a>
 <a href="<https://www.linkedin.com/in/uddinburhan20/>">![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)</a>